cklb/pymoskito/docs/tutorial/intro.rst

 =============================
-The Control Loop of PyMoskito
+Understanding the Structure
 =============================
-PyMoskito simulates the control loop as seen in the schematics
+PyMoskito simulates the control loop as seen in the schematics below.
+This tutorial will focus on the part highlighted in green, since these modules are essential to run the toolbox:
-below:

 .. image:: ../pictures/ctrl_loop_intro.png

+The trajectory generator and the model mixer are considered generic, therefore PyMoskito provides these classes fully implemented ready to use.
-Some of these elements are considered general and are therefore implemented already.
-Others, like the model or the controller are determined by the specific system you would like to simulate.
+On the other hand, the model and the controller are determined by the specific system and have to be implemented to suit your problem.

+If you would like to implement one of the not highlighted classes, see the :doc:`Users Guide <../guide/index>` for help.